-- b.
+- a.
+FDA Approved Use: Recombinant Factor VIIa is FDA-approved for use during critical bleeding or surgery in hemophiliac patients with inhibitors to Factor VIII or IX. - b.
 Unlabeled Use: Recombinant Factor VIIa is not FDA-approved to stop uncontrolled hemorrhage in severe trauma patients, but has been studied in randomized trials and is in use in civilian trauma centers.
 It may be given at the discretion of individual providers, based on their assessment of the clinical condition of the patient. - c.
-Potential adverse events:7 In November 2005 (following publication of the data in Reference 2 the FDA issued new "Warnings and Adverse Reactions" to the labeling for Novoseven® Coagulation Factor VIIa (Recombinant).
+Potential adverse events: In November 2005 (following publication of the data in Reference 2) the FDA issued new "Warnings and Adverse Reactions" to the labeling for Novoseven® Coagulation Factor VIIa (Recombinant).
 This new information is based on data from post-marketing studies and routine safety surveillance.
 The additional adverse events that were added are based on clinical studies of off-label uses (non-hemophilia patients) and on post-marketing safety surveillance.
 The following additional adverse events were reported in both labeled and unlabeled indications: high D-dimer levels and consumptive coagulopathy; thromboembolic events including myocardial infarction, myocardial ischemia, cerebral infarction, and/or ischemia; thrombophlebitis, arterial thrombosis, deep vein thrombosis and related pulmonary embolism, and isolated cases of hypersensitivity.
-In January 2010, the FDA issued the following Black Box Warning for use of NovoSeven RT: "Serious Thrombotic Events and Off-Label Use: postmarketing cases of arterial and venous thrombotic/thromboembolic events, including fatal, have been reported; increased arterial thromboembolism risk when administered outside approved indications; counsel pts on thrombosis risk and s/sx; monitor pts for coagulation system activation and thrombosis s/sx; safety/efficacy not established outside approved indications
+In January 2010, the FDA issued the following Black Box Warning for use of NovoSeven RT: "Serious Thrombotic Events and Off-Label Use: postmarketing cases of arterial and venous thrombotic/thromboembolic events, including fatal, have been reported; increased arterial thromboembolism risk when administered outside approved indications; counsel pts on thrombosis risk and s/sx; monitor pts for coagulation system activation and thrombosis s/sx; safety/efficacy not established outside approved indications." - 3.
+Mechanism.

-3. Mechanism.
 Recombinant Factor VIIa is activated in combination with tissue factor at sites of endothelial injury.
 High doses of rFVIIa result in the accelerated generation of thrombin.
-The resulting clots are stronger and more resistant to fibrinolysis than normal clots.8 The potential effectiveness of rFVIIa degrades with time in the patient with poorly controlled hemorrhage due to fibrinogen, platelet and coagulation factor consumption, and dilution.
+The resulting clots are stronger and more resistant to fibrinolysis than normal clots.
+The potential effectiveness of rFVIIa degrades with time in the patient with poorly controlled hemorrhage due to fibrinogen, platelet and coagulation factor consumption, and dilution.
 These patients may require clotting factors and platelet supplementation prior to administration of rFVIIa.
 In the forward surgical setting this supplementation is available by the early administration of fresh whole blood followed by rFVIIa.